vany0114/vany0114.github.io/_posts/2018-5-1-Microservices-part3.md

             command.Model);

         await Task.CompletedTask;
-        return trip;
+        return new CommandResponse
+        {
+            Events = trip.Events
+        };
     }
 }
 ```

 So, this is our command handler where we manage the creation of a Trip when the `Dispatcher` triggers it.
-As you can see, we explicitly create a `Trip` object, but it's beyond that, since it's not just a regular object, is an Aggregate.
+As you can see, we explicitly create a `Trip` object, but it's beyond that, since it's not just a regular object, it's an Aggregate.
 Let's take a look at what happens into the Aggregate.

 * **Aggregate**